 - Age over 60 years

-Frequently, persons with AF have no symptoms.
-Symptoms and signs of AF include:
+Frequently, persons with AFib have no symptoms.
+When Symptoms do occur, the signs of AFib include:

 How is atrial fibrillation diagnosed?

 The tests commonly used in evaluating a patient with atrial fibrillation are:

 - Electrocardiogram (ECG)

 - Laboratory tests such as complete blood cell count (CBC), blood urea nitrogen (BUN), creatinine kinase (CK), b-type natriuretic peptide, d-dimer level, and digoxin level

 - Computed tomography (CT) scanning and magnetic resonance imaging (MRI)

 - Electrophysiology studies

 Can a person die from atrial fibrillation?